 Changes to Public Procurement Rules

-Please see below link to access qualification criteria associated with ESPD question 4D including; Quality Management, Health and Safety and Environmental Management Procedures.
+Please see below link to access qualification criteria associated with SPD (Scotland) question 4D including; Quality Management, Health and Safety and Environmental Management Procedures.

 Further Information on Procurement Policy updates can be found on the Scottish Government's Website.